Giftbit/Lightrail-API-V2-Docs/apiary-sources/data-structures/Transaction.md

 ## TransactionTotals (object)
 + subtotal (number) - The sum of all products, services and fees before tax or discounts.
 + tax (number) - The amount of tax to be collected.
 + discount (number) - (Deprecated.
 Use discountLightrail instead.)
-The amount of discounts applies.
+The amount of discounts applied.
 + discountLightrail (number) - The amount discounted from Lightrail payment sources.
 + payable (number) - (Deprecated.
 Instead use subtotal + tax - discountLightrail.)
 The amount payable.
 + paidLightrail (number) - The amount paid from Lightrail payment sources.